Fauzulazkia462/fetch_blockchain_trx_history/README.md

 - `npm run fetch:sol` for sol.

 ## Data is saved
-Take a look at `Data/{chain}BlockchaintrxData` and enjoy you data 🍵.
+Take a look at `Data/{chain}BlockchaintrxData` and enjoy your data 🍵.